RemyGaudre/ProjetCalculNumeriqueVraissemblance/README.md

 # ProjetCalculNumeriqueVraissemblance
-School project on likelihood and least square for inferential statistics using linear numerical algebra
+School project on likelihood and least square for inferential statistics using linear numerical algebra.

-Use ./gfor demo.f to compile
-use ./a.out to run
+Use ./gfor CholeskyTermine.f to compile use ./a.out <exemplefile.dat to run